 If you tend to struggle with taking breaks due to the Deliverer or Time Keeper strength, identified by HIGH5, try setting reminders on your calendar or using productivity apps that enforce break times.
 During your breaks, engage in activities that allow you to recharge in alignment with your other strengths, such as reading or going for a walk.

-Why is important to break bad work habits?
+Why is it important to break bad work habits?

 By aligning your daily actions with your unique strengths, you can experience the numerous benefits of overcoming bad habits, such as increased productivity, reduced stress, and a greater sense of fulfillment.
-Below are some of the latest, science-supported benefits after you break bad work habits.
-You can take it as career advice.
+Here are, science-supported benefits after you break bad work habits:

-- You can achieve the level of “deep work” that will help you become more engaged in your work.
+- Achieve the level of “deep work” that will help you become more engaged in your work.

-- You can clear your mind to be able to focus on your current tasks instead of making the effort to keep track of all of your brainstorms.
+- Clear your mind to be able to focus on your current tasks instead of trying to multitask throughout the workday.

 Pro Tip From HIGH5